sagar-jadhav/sagar-jadhav.github.io/_posts/2021-06-19-extend-kubectl.md

 ##### Method 2

 - Retrieve the `Deployment` name using the following command:

   ```
   kubectl get deployment
   ```

 - Scale down the replica to zero using the following command:

   ```
   kubectl scale --replicas=0 deploy/<DEPLOYMENT_NAME>
   ```

 - Scale up the replica to one using the following command:

   ```
   kubectl scale --replicas=1 deploy/<DEPLOYMENT_NAME>
   ```

-**Note:** Both the methods are valid only If `Pod` is created through `Deployment`.
+**Note:** Both the methods are valid only If Pod is created through Deployment.

-In both the methods to restart a Pod You have to execute multiple `kubectl` commands.
+In both the methods to restart a Pod You have to execute multiple kubectl commands.
 But can you achieve the same using a single command?
 The answer is YES.
-Through plugins, you can wrap the above `kubectl` commands into a single command.
+Through plugins, you can wrap the above kubectl commands into a single command.
 For example, You can have a command like `kubectl restart pod nginx` where `nginx` is the name of the Deployment.

 ### How to write a plugin?

-Let us understand the whole process step by step by writing a plugin for the `Restart a Pod` use case.
+Let us understand the whole process step by step by writing a plugin for the **Restart a Pod** use case.

 1. Create a file called `kubectl-restart-pod.sh` by using the following command: